Couleslaw/Project-L/docs/FunctionDocs/index.md

 ![Upgrade Piece](images/main-game-upgrade.png)

 {% include tip.html content="
-Once you select a piece to upgrade, it's numer in you column will decrease by 1 and appear in red, while the number in the shared reserve will increase by 1 and appear in green.
+Once you select a piece to upgrade, it's number in you column will decrease by 1 and appear in red, while the number in the shared reserve will increase by 1 and appear in green.
 After you have selected a piece to upgrade to, the number in the shared reserve will decrease by 1 and appear in red and the number in your column will increase by 1 and appear in green.
 "%}

 If Alice had a change of heart and decided to upgrade the `I2` piece to a `I3` piece instead, she could have clicked on the selected `L2` piece again to unselect it and go back to the previous state.